chentingting16/111/README.md

     	2. 130 GitHub issues (Q\_G) with 82 closed GitHub issues (A\_G)
     * The data for manual classification can be found in `post_issue.csv`
     * Data structure: (id, paper_no, type, title, url)
-	    1. id: the meta
-	    2. paper\_no: the number used in this paper.
+	    1. paper\_no: the number used in this paper.
 "P1" and "I1" represent the first SO post and the first GitHub question in our dataset, respectively.
-	    3. type: "github issue" or "so post"
+	    2. type: "github issue" or "so post"
-	    4. title: the title of a post or an issue
+	    3. title: the title of a post or an issue
-	    5. url: url of a post or an issue
+	    4. url: url of a post or an issue
 3. Data for characteristics analysis
 	* The data for manual classification can be found in `post_popularity.csv` and `post_issue_difficulty.csv`
 	* post\_popularity includes 3,285 SO posts' view number, favorite number, score and answer number.